Saturday, September 5, 2020

-“Did you see that shadow pass by the cave?”
-Amelia whispered on crisp December evening.
-As the wind blew off the ocean, she pulled her father’s jacket over her shoulders.
+“Did you see that shadow by the cave?”
+Amelia whispered into the wind.
+“I think it was Mom.”
+As the wind blew off the ocean on a crisp December evening, she pulled her father’s jacket over her shoulders.
 The sleeves hung down on the ground.

 “There’s a story that the people around these parts of New Zealand believe,” Mr. Brown said.
 “I’m not really sure if I believe it, but I’ll tell you anyhow.
 Maybe it will cheer you up!”